Mighty Milky Way: Development

 Mighty Milky Way was developed and published by WayForward Technologies for the Nintendo DSi, directed by Sean Velasco.
 It was originally conceived as an "experimental gameplay idea" for the DSi.
 Certain elements were established in this concept, including not controlling Luna.
 It was described as a "pseudo-sequel" to Mighty Flip Champs, citing both games having "sexy girl leads, loud colors, action puzzle gameplay, friendly monster co-stars, and a whimsically wacky attitude".
 The Milky title was chosen to ensure that these titles could stand together and stand apart from other games.
 Despite not being involved in the development of Flip Champs, Sean and the team sought to examine what made it unique and apply it to Milky Way.
 He said that the zooming in and out on the models was reminiscent of Mode 7 SNES games.
 The art for the game was done by Erin Pellon, who worked as a contract artist for the project, and whose first job was Mighty Milky Way.
 When designing Luna, Velasco said they wanted to evoke a "50's retro chic", noting that she became less retro as development progressed.
 Velasco noted that creative director Matt Bozon was fond of female leads, which influenced characters like Luna being a protagonist.
 The soundtrack was composed by Jake Kaufman, who also did the soundtrack for Flip Champs, both of which were released as part of the "Mighty Flip Champs & Mighty Milky Way Original Soundtrack".
 The game was released for download through DSiWare on May 9, 2011, in North America and May 27 in Europe.
 It was the last game officially released for the Nintendo DS in Japan.
 A remixed version of the game was featured at Game Night 6 at Giant Robot alongside other WayForward games, where players could play for only one night only.

 Reception and legacy

 The game received "favorable" reviews according to the review aggregation website Metacritic.
 Reviewing for IGN, Lucas M. Thomas described the game as challenging, and praised its unusual design.
 Thomas said the game requires repeated attempts for each level but that "Mighty Milky Ways frustrations almost always feel like the good kind".

-This game is the only one in the Mighty series that is extremely rare due to its sole availability on the Nintendo DS and 3DS, respectively.
-Because of the eShop's closure on March 27, 2023, it is no longer available for purchase.
-It is only saved by users that have purchased it prior to March 2023 and by WayForward itself who has no plans to release it.